 All facilities relating to SNA and SDLC support of connection.
 2. All facilities relating to HDNA support or connection.
 3. All facilities relating to X.25, DATAPAC, and Telenet support or connection.
-4. IBM compatibility in any of the language processors, particularly COBOL and FORTRAN.
+4. IBM compatibility in any of the language processors (particularly COBOL) and IBM VSAM in the file system.
 5. Command language compatibility with TSO and VSPC.
-6. Multitasking except spawning of jobs (no join) for execution in parallel in multiple CPUs.
-7. A monitor for performance evaluation on either Level 6 or Level 66.
-8. A Level 6 FORTRAN cross compiler.
-9. A Level 6 PL-6 cross compiler.
-10. Interactive I-D-S II. $\bigcirc{\mathbf{l}}$.
-Full implementation of APUs.
-12. Generation data sets.
-13. Certain of the file security options.
-14. Support of Dataspeed 40 Model 4.
-15. Macros of EDIT commands.
-16. STATS enhancements.
-17. Serial number insertion in control command files to replace file name and generation.
-18. Automatic compiler invokation on request to execute compiler source.
-19. Hexadecimal floating point facilities in PL-6.
-20. Single and double precision hexadecimal floating point in FORTRAN, APL, BASIC, COBOL, ANS COBOL, PL/l and I-D-S/II.
-21. Secondary indicies for CP-6 file managed file records.
-A02 HONEYWELL PROPRIETARY 81
+6. All items in the PFS labeled "beyond third release."
+7. Multitasking except spawning of jobs (no join) for execution in parallel in multiple CPUs.
+8. A monitor for performance evaluation on either Level 6 or Level 66.
+9. A Level 6 FORTRAN cross compiler.
+10. A Level 6 PL-6 cross compiler.
+Interactive I-D-S II.
+12. Support for the mass data file.
+13. Full implementation of APUs.
+14. Generation data sets.
+15. Certain of the file security options in Section 4.4.2.
+16. Support of Dataspeed 40 Model 4.
+17. Macros of EDIT commands.
+18. STATS enhancements in Section 4.4.5.2.
+19. Serial number insertion in control command files to replace file name and generation, Section 4.4.7.
+20. Automatic compiler invokation on request to execute compiler source.
+21. Floating point facilities in PL-6.